Welcome to today's edition of the Rush 24-7 podcast.

 She's given no indication that she would recuse.

-Of course she's not going to recuse herself.
+Of course, she's not going to recuse herself.

-Well, I never talked to anybody, folks.
+Well, I never talk to anybody, folks.

-Because I hate the phone.
+I email people because I hate the phone.

-I can't hear on the phone.
+I can't hear them if I despise the phone.

-I chatted with a judge last night Who set me straight on the issue of severability and what it really means and what the rule really is.
+I chatted with a judge last night who set me straight on the issue of severability and what it really means and what the rule really is.

 And I dare say I misunderstood it because of the way it's been explained, and I think a lot of people do.